deadmanoz/deadmanoz.xyz/_posts/p2ms-data-carry-1.md

 :::

 ## Other variants or protocols
-As documented in [Part 2](./p2ms-data-carry-2), Bitcoin Stamps, Counterparty and Omni are the dominant protocols that utilise P2MS outputs for data carrying purposes, combined accounting for over 94% of P2MS outputs in the UTXO set.
+As documented in [Part 2](./p2ms-data-carry-2), Bitcoin Stamps, Counterparty and Omni are the dominant protocols that utilise P2MS outputs for data carrying purposes, combined accounting for over 98% of P2MS outputs in the UTXO set.
-Yet there are other minor protocols that also use P2MS outputs to carry data, such as Chancecoin, and observed identifier patterns such as `TB0001`, `TEST01`, `METROXMN`.
+Yet there are other approaches and minor protocols that also use P2MS outputs to carry data:
-These other protocols and identifier patterns involve unobfuscated data, so interpreting them is simply a matter of ASCII decoding.
+1. **Minor standalone protocols**: Protocols with their own identifiers embedded in P2MS data: Chancecoin (`CHANCECO`), `TB0001`, `TEST01`, `METROXMN`
+2. **Hybrid `OP_RETURN` signalling**: Protocols that use `OP_RETURN` for identification alongside P2MS for data storage
+3. **Generic data storage**: Direct data embedding without protocol layers

+These other identifier patterns or protocols can often be simply identified by ASCII interpretation of the P2MS key data, or data of other outputs (`OP_RETURN`), though sometimes they have binary formats for messages.

 ### Chancecoin
 Chancecoin was a gambling protocol built on Bitcoin, only active for a short period in 2014, that used P2MS outputs for data carrying purposes in some circumstances.
-Like Counterparty, users were required to send bitcoin to a specific address, between certain dates, to obtain Chancecoin tokens (`CHA`).
+Like Counterparty, users were required to send bitcoin to a specific address, between certain dates, to obtain "Chancecoin tokens".
 In this case the address was [`1ChancecoinXXXXXXXXXXXXXXXXXZELUFD`](https://mempool.space/address/1ChancecoinXXXXXXXXXXXXXXXXXZELUFD).
 To date, 480.19571581 BTC have been sent to it.